 \section{Methods}

 The multi-modal fusion learning approach of the proposed MMD method, as well as the methods in prior arts, are presented in Fig.~\ref{fig3:Pipeline}.
-The MMD pipeline is a two-stage framework that is optimized for the missing data scenarios, including the (1) uni-modal feature embedding, and (2) multi-modal information fusion.
+The MMD pipeline is a two-stage framework that is designed for missing data scenarios, including the (1) uni-modal feature embedding, and (2) multi-modal information fusion.